 State vs. Federal Cannabis LawsMedical marijuana is now legal in 33 states and the District of Columbia.
 On top of that, 10 states have voted in favor of the legalization of marijuana for recreational purposes.
 But marijuana is still illegal at the federal level.
 But this will soon change as many lawmakers on both sides of the aisle believe it’s time to take a second look at cannabis laws.At his confirmation hearing on Tuesday, U.S. Attorney General nominee William Barr said, “to the extent people are complying” with the state marijuana laws, he doesn’t plan to “go after” or circumvent state laws and impose federal oversight on marijuana companies.
 He claimed it wouldn’t be right to pick and choose which issues states should have control over and which issues federal law should preside over.
 After all, is it fair to say that states should have control over gun laws but the federal government should have authority over cannabis laws?
 Many would argue that the selective preemption of state and local authority is motivated by political aims.
 However, Barr said he believes it’s “incumbent on [U.S.] Congress to agree if we have a federal system or not” because the current mismatch with many state marijuana laws is ”breeding disrespect for federal law.”

 Want to learn more about the intricacies of Florida marijuana laws, how to qualify as a medical marijuana patient, and what you need to get a MMJ card?
-Check out our article, "The 411 on the Florida Medical Marijuana Card".
+Check out these thumbnails "Who Needs a Medical Marijuana Card", "Can I Serve as a Legal Representative if I'm a Patient?", "Who Can Sell Medical Marijuana?", or our article "The 411 on the Florida Medical Marijuana Card".